Jomsaruj/Express-series2-WeatherQualityApp/README.md

 In this case we will fetch data from: https://api.waqi.info/feed/shanghai/?token=demo

-NOTE: As you can see parameter token has value "demo", If you want actual result please register to get your own token key.
-Anyway "demo" token will do for now, if you just want to learn how to fecth data from web
+NOTE1: As you can see parameter token has value "demo", If you want actual result please register to get your own token key.
+Anyway "demo" token will do for now, if you just want to learn how to fecth data from web or you can get your token from https://aqicn.org/data-platform/token/#/

-NOTE: you can start with only empty app.js in your directory and run ```npm init``` and ```npm i express``` (already mentioned in part 1)
+NOTE2: you can start with only empty app.js in your directory and run ```npm init``` and ```npm i express``` (already mentioned in part 1)
 1. add this code to app.js

 ```